cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ![Logistic Regression](images/logit.jpeg)

-But Logistic Regression is generally used for classifying discrete values, whereas Linear Regression is generally used for predicting continuous values.
+In short, Logistic Regression is generally used for classifying discrete values (e.g. choosing either 1 or 0), whereas Linear Regression is generally used for predicting continuous values (e.g. choosing a decimal between 1 and 0).

 ## Results